 California support orders are orders granted to one party involved in a legal action.
 When a couple legally separates or divorces, the court may order one spouse or domestic partner to pay the other a certain amount of support money each month.
 This is called “spousal support” for married couples and “partner support” in domestic partnerships.
 It is sometimes also called “alimony.”

 When do I start paying support?
 After you get a spousal or partner support court orders, your former spouse or domestic partner must start making support payments to you.
 The court order will include a start date for the spousal or partner support.

 In every case ordering spousal or partner support, the court will order that an earnings assignment (also called “wage garnishment”) be issued and served.
 The earnings assignment tells the employer of the person ordered to pay support to take the support payments out that person’s wages.

 Clients often have many spousal support questions which they contemplated either before, during or after divorce.
-The following are answers to some of the most often encountered spousal support questions asked by our client.
-Be sure to contact our office should you have spousal support questions that were not answered in this post.
+The following are answers to some of the most often encountered support questions asked by our client.
+Be sure to contact our office should you have a question that were not answered in this post.

 Q: What is California spousal support?

 Spousal support is the term used for payments by one spouse to the other spouse and can be in the form of temporary spousal support or permanent spousal support.

 Q: What is temporary support?